FAQs

 Does SSP prefer the GRE over the analytical writing sample?

-No. While the GRE is highly encouraged, about 60% of applicants in our Fall 2021 admissions cycle submitted an analytical writing sample in lieu of the GRE.
+No. While the GRE is encouraged, many applicants submit the analytical writing sample in lieu of the GRE if they feel their application does not need the scores.
 What’s most important is to submit application items which best reflect your preparedness for graduate school.
 If you have questions about whether to take the GRE or submit an analytical writing sample, reach out to our admissions team.

 Do citations count against the word count for the analytical writing sample?